HOW TO CHOOSE

 Pulp fiber derived from recovered materials, other than mill broke, and incorporated in the fiber mix of a finished product.

-POSTCONSUMER RECYCLED WASTE FIBER (PCW)
+POSTCONSUMER RECYCLED WASTER FIBER (PCW)

 Pulp fiber that has been used by consumers (schools, offices, stores, residences) and subsequently diverted from the solid waste stream for re-use.